Constellation

 Mina looked to her right, and Sam drunkenly followed her gaze.
 Next to them, on Dr Ferrier’s desk, she saw what Mina was looking at.
 A letter opener.

 Distant pain echoed through the red fog of her mind as the woman punched the side of the torso in self-defense, but she hardly noticed.
 The heat swallowed it up and the pain evaporated like single raindrops falling on a burning church.
+She felt only purpose and excitement.
 She looked behind her and saw Mina approaching, stubby blade in hand, deadly purpose in her burning eyes.
 The beautiful detective knelt down next to the struggling woman and wasted not a moment’s breath before stabbing into Doctor Ferrier’s throat.

 Susan Ferrier jerked violently as Mina pierced her neck, again and again.
 Sam watched her eyes widen and moisten with tears, listened as her muffled screams turned into gurgling, croaking breaths.